bimobject/api-documentation/03-embed-api/3d-preview/README.md

 ## Get Iframe Url

-1. Call the endpoint with the GTIN of the product you want to preview.
+1. Call the endpoint with the GTIN or the BIMobject's Product ID (Guid) of the product you want to preview.
 2. The response will contain the **iframeUrl** of the product and the **expirationDate**.

 Please honour the **expirationDate** in the response.
 Do not use the url after its expiration to avoid having broken links on you site.